KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_relFiles.rst

 -**Step 3.**\ (Figure 4.3) The installer requires internet access to connect with Knowage server in order to activate the licences and download the installation packages.
 It is possible to configure the proxy with for Internet connectivity inside the wizard.
 In case the settings are wrong, cancel the current installation and start a new one.
 If the connection succeeds, then the installer proceeds with the online licences, otherwise the user is asked to continue with the offline activation or to cancel the installation.

--  **Step 4.**\ (Figure 4.4) It is possible to activate the product on-line thanks to an online activation procedure.
+-**Step 4.**\ (Figure 4.4) It is possible to activate the product on-line thanks to an online activation procedure.
 It is necessary though to purchase one (or more) product key(s).
 There are as many product keys as the available components in Knowage.
 If the installer recognises the product key, then it starts the procedure, otherwise the activation fails.

 The user can insert a new product key until there are components to activate.